aparkerw/pattern_matcher/README.md

 ensure that intended behavior is maintained throughout the lifespan of the project.

 PatternMatcher is a result of abstracting the core logic for the [leak-stopper] gem and, as a result has some behavior that, while generalized, is intended to assist the functionality that LeakStopper intended to provide.

-BELOW HERE IS STILL IN THE WORKS
-BELOW HERE IS STILL IN THE WORKS
-BELOW HERE IS STILL IN THE WORKS
-BELOW HERE IS STILL IN THE WORKS
-BELOW HERE IS STILL IN THE WORKS

 Getting started (code)
 ---------------